Ziya-As/PostgreSQL/postgreSQL.md

 ### Replacing a database view

-If you want to modify an existing view, you can use the `OR REPLACE` clause in the `CREATE VIEW` statement:
+If you want to modify an existing view, we can use `CREATE OR REPLACE VIEW` statement:

 ```sql
 CREATE OR REPLACE VIEW view_name